Procurement Improvements, Programs & Initiatives Implemented

 - 2ND FINANCIAL SYMPOSIUM: DPS hosted 2 Financial Symposium events that included over 30 exhibitors providing financial and technical assistance to Small Businesses.

-- DPS FREE WORKSHOPS: Over 19 different classes taught monthly or quarterly on procurement and certification programs, free to the public.
-A wide variety of topics including 2 new classes for 2019: First Look - Department of Transportation (CDOT) and Department of Water Management (DWM).
+- DPS FREE WORKSHOPS: Over 23 different classes taught monthly or quarterly on procurement and certification programs, free to the public on a wide variety of topics.
+Visit the DPS Events & Outreach page for more information.

 - CONTRACT AWARD NOTIFICATION LETTERS: Contract award notification letters to the subcontractors to alert them that the prime vendor committing to their utilization was the winner of the contract.